Classical and Bayesian error analysis of the relativistic mean-field model for doubly magic nuclei: Numerical implementation of the RMF procedure

 \subsection{Pairing}

 Pairing is a crucial nuclear correlation in open-shell nuclei and is, therefore, necessary to describe nuclei that are not doubly magic \cite{Ring1996}.
-In the constant gap approximation \cite{Vautherin1973}, each single-particle state is occupied according to the occupation probability, $v_i^2$, calculated by using the BCS formula:
+Although it is not necessary to include pairing for the set of doubly magic nuclei, we do not restrict our codes in that manner.
+This is to ensure that the analysis presented below can be easily extended to future work dealing with open-shell nuclei where pairing correlations play a role.
+In the constant gap approximation \cite{Vautherin1973}, each single-particle state is occupied according to the occupation probability, $v_i^2$, calculated by using the BCS formula

 where $\lambda$ is the chemical potential and $\Delta$ is the gap parameter.
 The chemical potential is determined separately for protons and neutrons by finding a solution to the equations for the chemical potentials for protons and neutrons,